exospheredata/veeam_terraform/vmware/chef_server/veeam_proxy/README.md

 # Basic Deployment of Veeam Proxy Servers on VMware
-This set of templates will deploy Veeam VMware Proxy Servers.
+This set of templates will deploy one or more Veeam VMware Proxy Servers on VMware using Chef Server.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->